 Please check the Arts & Sciences web page devoted to Honors Programs for the most current information.

 Employment After Graduation

-What can I do employment wise with a B.A. or B.S. in Psychology?
+What can I do employment wise with a B.A. or B.S. in psychological science?

-Check our Careers in Psychology page for several helpful websites.
+Check our Careers in psychological science page for several helpful websites.

-Be sure to watch the video "What can you do with a B.A. or B.S. in psychology?" on our multimedia page.
+Be sure to watch the video "What can you do with a B.A. or B.S. in psychological science?" on our multimedia page.
 It is also available for checkout at the Media Desk at Bailey/Howe Library (DVD #7326).
-In it a panel of individuals working in business, research, social services, and government discuss how you can use your bachelor's degree in psychology.
+In it a panel of individuals working in business, research, social services, and government discuss how you can use your bachelor's degree in psychological science.

 What summer jobs might provide me with good experience for figuring out what I want to do?

 Working in a research laboratory or on a research project is great experience for exploring research and academic settings.
-Some faculty have funds to pay students (part- or full-time) in the summer; UVM also has some programs to fund undergraduate research during the summer.
+Some faculty have funds to pay students (part- or full-time) in the summer; UVM also has some programs to fund undergraduate research.
 To explore these possibilities, talk with faculty who are working in an area that you find interesting by first checking out their research interests.

 UVM's Office of Career Services may also be able to provide assistance; and remember that if you are eligible for work-study, you can earn your work study hours off-campus in community nonprofit organizations as well as on-campus in research laboratories and offices.